Metro Won't Up Track Work for (Most) of Holiday WeekendThe red line is the only line expected to see track work over the weekend.

 Man Injures Himself at DC's L'Enfant Plaza StationAuthorities in Washington say a man has been taken to the hospital after he fell at the L'Enfant Plaza Metro station.

-Metro track work on the red, orange, green, yellow and blue lines will affect weekend riders.
+Metro To 'Spring Forward,' Weekend Work Will Affect All LinesMetro track work on the red, orange, green, yellow and blue lines will affect weekend riders.